lidofinance/docs/docs/contracts/lido.md

 ```

 :::note
-The sum of all ETH balances in the protocol, equals to the total supply of stETH.
+The sum of all ETH balances in the protocol, equals to the total supply of `stETH`.
 :::

 ### balanceOf()